|57th Annual Sugar Bowl Classic ~ January 1, 1991

 Though Tennessee was able to pick up only three points during the third quarter - Greg Burke toed a 27-yard field goal at the end of the Vols' first possession - a change in the game's tenor began to show.
 Tennessee had the ball for 8:07 of the period, compared to 8:06 of the entire first half.

 A Cavalier drive deep into Tennessee territory was cut short when an under-thrown pass by Moore was picked off by Floyd Miley.
-Tennessee then drove 94 yards - in the process picking up its first third-down conversion of the game - to slice the margin to 16-10.
+The Vols then drove 94 yards - in the process picking up its first third-down conversion of the game - slicing the margin to 16-10, on a seven-yard run by Thompson with 12:51 to go.

 From then on it was Kelly against the clock.